LiamMBailey/semGroup16/use-cases/use-case-5.md

-# USE CASE: 5 AAs a user I want to produce a report of all the countries so that i can support accurate data of said countries.
+# USE CASE: 5 As a Data analyst I want to produce a report of all the countries so that i can support accurate data of said countries.

 ## CHARACTERISTIC INFORMATION

 ### Goal in Context

-As an *Product owner* I want to produce a report of all the countries so that i can support accurate data of said countries.
+As an *Data analyst* I want to produce a report of all the countries so that i can support accurate data of said countries.

 ### Scope